 It’s Important for Your Storefront to Have:

-The theme you choose for your website dictates the look, feel and the layout.
+- An Appropriate Theme: The theme you choose for your website dictates the look, feel, and layout.
 You want your theme to do your t-shirts and brand justice, so choose one that fits your business’ style.
+Check out the Shopify Theme Store and Out of the Sandbox Shopify Themes for theme options.

 Integrate With Your Dropshipper